This Sporting Life (radio program): State of Origin commentaries

-The duo, particularly Slaven's, commentary often features sensationalist over-reactions to the game at hand, such as calling for entire teams of players to be sacked after losses, or even questioning whether certain teams will ever win another match in the future.
-The commentary is also notable for its overly biased support of whichever team is winning, and the calling of every player on the field by their Roy & HG-assigned nicknames.
+Besides This Sporting Life, Roy and HG have also provided radio commentary for the National Rugby League's three annual State of Origin series matches, as well as the NRL and AFL grand finals (dubbed the "Festival of the Boot", parts one and two).
+Their commentary often features sensationalist over-reactions to the game at hand, such as calling for entire teams of players to be sacked after losses, or even questioning whether certain teams will ever win another match in the future.
+The commentary is also notable for its overly biased support of whichever team is winning, and the calling of every player on the field by their assigned nicknames.